Algodal/Code-Style/CODINGSTYLE.md

 code appearance consistent.
 There will be times, when this is not the case, such as previously written code was using a different (version of /) code style  or  you import code into your project that used a different code style, etc.
 **You DO NOT need to refactor your project code** to remain 100% compliant to a code style.

+## Note to Myself

+Don't overthink the naming of projects, folders, files and labels.
+The Compiler and the Linker DO NOT CARE!
+The naming of things are for yourself (and others working with you) so use descriptive and simple names that convey the message enough and completely.
+If you write a code, put it down for several years, it should be easy to pick up and continue where you left off.
+So, the guidelines job is to make it easy, so that you don't overthink.